Calvin ball’s record on:

 For children to succeed, they need more than an exceptional K-12 public school system.
 Ensuring wrap-around services that focus on mental and behavioral health is part of making sure every Howard County child reaches their full potential.
-As part of his commitment to youth, County Executive Ball has consistently provided funding for HoCo S.T.R.I.V.E.S, a multi-faceted strategy focused on increasing access for youth.
-In his most recent budget, County Executive Ball included $750,000 to expand support for mental and behavioral health, particularly in more vulnerable communities.
+As part of his commitment to youth, County Executive Ball has provided $3.5 million in funding for HoCo S.T.R.I.V.E.S, a multi-faceted strategy focused on increasing access for youth.
+Calvin Ball also committed $2.1 million to expand school-based mental health services to all Howard County public schools

 Ensuring the Solvency of the Health and Dental Fund

 Shortly after taking office, County Executive Ball was confronted with a $39 million deficit in the school system’s health fund that drew the unwelcome attention of auditors.
 Working together with school leaders, County Executive Ball developed a plan to eliminate the deficit by 2024.
-The implementation of this plan would produce projected surplus years ahead of schedule.
+The deficit was ultimately closed two years ahead of schedule.

 Balancing Public Safety with Equity and Inclusivity

 The role of School Resource Officers (SROs) has been the subject of intense debate in Howard County, with some calling for their removal from the schools and others advocating for growth in the program.
 After listening to public concern and analyzing the program’s effectiveness, County Executive Ball proposed improvements to the SRO program that allows officers to continue protecting Howard County’s students while also ensuring the program is not inadvertently causing negative impacts.